thetechleila/thetechleila/README.md

 ___
 ## 🛫 Project(s) in Progress

-**Interactive NYC Public High School Student Performance Dashboard**
+**Interactive 2016-2024 NYC Public High School Student Performance Dashboard**

-My teammates and I are analyzing the data of NYC Public High School students from 2016-2024 to find patterns, trends, and insights into the effects the Covid-19 Pandemic/Lockdown had on educational outcomes across diverse student populations.
+My teammates and I are analyzing the data of NYC Public High School students from 2016-2024 to find patterns, trends, and insights into the effects the Covid-19 Lockdown had on educational outcomes across diverse student populations.

 **Our end goal** is to design a comprehensive data dashboard that provides up-to-date information on NYC Student Performance with accurate data on socio-economic and demographic factors that may negatively or positively impact education outcomes.